CRPhillips27/Personalized-League-of-Legends-Stats-Tracker/README.md

 ## 🚀 Overview

 This project is an ongoing development of an application that utilizes Riot API endpoints to gather and organize statistics for a single user.
 For this, I acquired a permanent API key to access all the information I need from Riot Games and created functions to process such information in a way that my single user desired through a continuous development and feedback loop.
+With respect to the rules of software development, I respected all wishes of my test user to keep the UI as simple and plain as possible, focusing primarily on the extracted API endpoint data to be output.

 ## ✨ Features